Associate Professor in Neurology-Neurosurgery, The Royal Veterinary College, UK

 Elsa Beltran is speaking at the following sessions

-Acute spinal cord lesions - The fundamental role neurology nurse
+Acute spinal cord lesions - The fundamental role of a neurology nurse

 Neurological patients can be difficult to manage, and good nursing care reduces the many complications that can occur with prolonged hospitalisation and overall improve the quality of life of the patient.
 Acute spinal cord diseases are commonly encountered in clinical practice.
 This lecture will mainly focus on the clinical and diagnostic approach to acute spinal cord diseases in dogs and cats and describes pathophysiology, clinical presentation, diagnosis, treatment, outcome and prognosis of specific disorders and the fundamental role of nurses in their treatment.